Scientific Studies

 Effects of Spinal Decompressor for Lumbar Disc Herniation

-We reported a clinical result of a treatment of lumbar disc Herniation (LDH) patients by using a tractio device (DRX9000), which decompresses intervertebral disc with logarithmic-curve traction.
-Changes of intervertebral disc on radiogram in healthy persons without hernia at the traction by DRX9000 were reported as well.
+We reported a clinical result of a treatment of lumbar disc Herniation (LDH) patients by using a traction device (DRX9000), which decompresses the intervertebral disc with logarithmic-curve traction.
+Changes of intervertebral disc on radiogram in healthy persons without hernia at traction by DRX9000 were reported as well.
 Subjects were seven LDH patients (5 women, 2 men).
 The mean age was 47 years old (32 – 72)…obvious improvements of symptoms were recognized in VAS values and Japan Orthopedic Association score.
 The LDH shrinkage was recognized in three patients of four on the MRI image at the time of completion of the treatment.

 AAPM Chart Review

+Overall, patients’ pain improved after DRX treatment, requiring fewer analgesics, with better function.
 Practice variability exists in how clinics use the DRX 9000.
-We didn’t have control groups, making it difficult to know how much of the benefit was
+We didn’t have control groups, making it difficult to know how much of the benefit was placebo or spontaneous recovery and how much was due to the intervention.
+Randomized double-blinded clinical trials are needed to measure the efficacy of non-surgical spinal decompression systems.

 Non-surgical Spinal Decompression for the Treatment of Chronic Low-back Pain — A Case Report